ProsperChuks/SafeNigeria/README.md

 # Problem

 Emergency never comes with prior notification.
-In Nigeria detecting emergencies and reporting them is a real challenge
+In Nigeria detecting emergencies and reporting them is a real challenge.
+With a lot of fake news on the internet, Accidents and Crimes that happen in Nigeria Neighborhoods are mostly faced with problem of quick response due to lag in reporting time

 # Proposed Solution